fishdan-plugins/jsonmaker/readme.txt

 Each node’s slug is derived from its title.
 Enforcing unique titles guarantees stable JSON endpoints.

 == Changelog ==

+= 0.1.5 =
+* Added uninstall cleanup for the stored tree and custom capability, plus deactivation rewrite flushing.
+* Registered inline assets with explicit versions and localized delete warnings.
+* Declared metadata updates for WordPress.org compliance, including current tested version.
+* Bundled the Freemius SDK for future distribution and telemetry tooling.

 = 0.1.4 =
 * Added canonical redirect bypass and ensured CORS headers are sent during redirects for the JSON endpoint.